 For instance, you can choose that you will no longer let yourself be intimidated or controlled by fear of anger.
 Just gracefully leave the situation for a cool down period (“I need to get a drink of water.”), and then return for a calmer second-go at the conversation.

-When you have something important to communicate with a narcissistic loved one, what can help?
 Be sure to follow the rule of talking about yourself, not about the other person.
 See my post on 6 sentence starters for sensitive discussions for illustrations of how to follow this rule to more effectively be past the deafness wall.

-Having trouble getting your views heard?
+Still having trouble getting your views heard?
 You can choose to speak up a second or third time about your concerns to increase the odds that your concerns or viewpoint will eventually get heard.

 You can ask, after sharing a concern, “So what made sense to you in what I said?”